Infrastructure

 A 1,045km ‘electricity highway’ between Kenya and Ethiopia has been switched on – enabling power trade between the two neighbours.

-Dubbed Ethiopia-Kenya Transmission Interconnection Line, the 500 Kilovolts (kV) direct current (DC) power line went live mid-November after a successful test run of electricity supply to Kenya from Ethiopia.
+Dubbed the Ethiopia-Kenya Transmission Interconnection Line, the 500 Kilovolts (kV) direct current (DC) power line went live mid-November after a successful test run of electricity supply to Kenya from Ethiopia.

-“The project will provide reliable and affordable energy from a regional resource base and facilitate access to considerable clean regional energy resources, reducing pollution and vulnerability to climate change,” Kenya’s ministry of energy said in a statement.
+“The project will provide reliable and affordable energy from a regional resource base and facilitate access to considerable clean regional energy resources, reducing pollution and vulnerability to climate change,” Kenya’s Ministry of Energy said in a statement.

 “It’s a pivotal project geared towards transforming the multifaceted Ethio-Kenyan diplomatic relations,” Ethiopia’s ambassador to Kenya Bacha Debele said in a tweet on Nov 18.